CHICO VELO

 More About the Program

-We have identified 8 main bike paths, to start with, that are available for adoption throughout Chico.
+We have identified 12 main bike paths that are available for adoption throughout Chico.
 The paths will be adopted on a first-come, first-served basis and for a minimum of one year.
 Our objective is to maintain bike paths and allow people easier access to them in order to encourage active commuting around our communities.

 What’s a Class 1 bike path?